abdullah123ch/DSD_2023_EE_168/Lab04/README.md

 # DSD_2023_EE_168
-# Experiment 2: Combinational Circuits: Structural Modeling using Vivado
+# Experiment 4: Combinational Circuit Design: RGB LED using K-Maps

-This repository contains the RTL design, constraint file, and diagrams for a logic circuit implemented as part of Experiment 2.
+This repository contains the RTL design, constraint file, and diagrams for a logic circuit implemented as part of Experiment 4.

 ## Overview